 The solution is quite simple in theory: we need to identify the whipsaw and adversaries in the net - and not let them seduce us.
 That's the problem in practice: that usually texts are designed to do just that: seduce us.
 In any case, if the copywriters understand their craft.
 That's what I noticed the day before yesterday in Twitter: In the 140-character-preview the lyrics sounded super interesting.
 Well, when flying over on the home screen was not even half worth reading.

 Twitter virtuosos play skilfully with their readers' curiosity.
 For example, when they write such announcements: "I know I'll never use this app, but I still have to buy it!"
-And of course everyone wants to know why someone wants to spend money on something that they know beforehand that it is unnecessary.
+And of course everyone wants to know why someone wants to spend money on something that they know in advance that it is unnecessary.
 If the person in question had just tweeted: "This could be a really exciting app!" - the effect would not have been the same.